 BCIA offers Certification in Biofeedback, Neurofeedback, and Pelvic Muscle Dysfunction Biofeedback for health care professionals and a Technician Certification for those who cannot document an education that meets our stated requirements.
 Read more...

 BCIA has trademarked BCB, BCN, and BCB-PMD for your use where allowed.
 Read more…

 This document is designed to be a living document that will serve to guide your decisions and is meant to serve beside the ethical principles of your profession and within the laws of your state that govern health care.
 Please revisit this document time to time as it may change with updated information as needed.

 BCIA Offers Online Payment Options

 Now for your convenience, you may pay your certification or recertification fees online using this link.

 BCIA Webinars - Did you know we offer 2 different types of webinars?
 An offering from the Clinical Update Series is a 90-minute presentation that is based on traditional continuing education and offers information on an advanced topic.
 Mentoring webinars are for those who are seeking either certification or recertification.
 These webinars are 60-minute presentations and provide 1 contact hour to review 2 case conference presentations.

 Missed a BCIA webinar?
 Click here to purchase a recording!

-January 17, 2019 - Strategies to Increase the Effectiveness of HRV Biofeedback, presented by Fred Shaffer, PhD, BCB, BCB-HRV.
-This webinar, the first in our 2019 schedule, will be from the Clinical Update series.
-Stay tuned for more information.
+January 17, 2019 - Clinical Update: Strategies to Increase the Effectiveness of HRV Biofeedback, presented by Fred Shaffer, PhD, BCB, BCB-HRV.
+Registration is open!

 Ongoing Educational Opportunities